The National Register

 German Society for Thoracic and Cardiovascular Surgery (DGTHG)

 Boulos Asfour began his medical career after studying medicine in Giessen in the Department of Thoracic, Cardiac and Vascular Surgery at the Westphalian Wilhelms University of Münster (WWU).
 In 1993 he trained as a visiting doctor at the Children's Hospital Boston (Harvard Medical School) in pediatric cardiac surgery.
 After receiving his doctorate in 1995, a research fellowship took him to the Johns Hopkins University in Baltimore, Maryland.
-In 1998, Boulos Asfour became a senior physician at the EMU.
-In 2002, the habilitated pediatric cardiac surgeon moved to the German Pediatric Heart Center (DKHZ) in
+In 1998, Boulos Asfour became a senior physician at the WWU.
+In 2002, the habilitated pediatric cardiac surgeon moved to the German Pediatric Heart Center (DKHZ) in St. Augustine.
+From 2006 to 2019 he was head physician of the Pediatric Cardio Surgery Department and Medical Director of the German Pediatric Heart Center (DKHZ) at the Asklepios Pediatric Hospital St. Augustin.
+In October 2019, he took over as Head of the Department of Pediatric Cardiac Surgery at the redesigned German Pediatric Heart Centre in Bonn, University Hospital Bonn.
+Boulos Asfour teaches at the University of Münster as well as at the University of Duisburg Essen and at the Semmelweis University in Budapest.
+He is a member of the German Society for Thoracic and Cardiovascular Surgery (DGTHG) as well as of the Competence Network for Congenital Heart Defects.

 -